syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### enableDrillThrough `boolean`
 {:#members:enabledrillthrough}

 Enables the Drill-Through feature which retrieves the raw items that are used to create the specific cell in PivotGrid.
-This is only applicable in server mode component.

 #### Default Value: false